-For decades, our award-winning attorneys have fought for the right of those Nashvillians who have been injured in all types of cases including boating accidents, bicycle accidents, carbon monoxide poisoning accidents, jet ski accidents, food poisoning cases, golf cart accidents, liquor liability cases, birth injury case, drowning accidents, nursing home abuse and neglect cases, pedestrian accidents, construction accidents, food poisoning cases, sexual abuse cases,claims for compensation for crime victims, summer camp accidents, water park accidents, train accidents, dog bite cases, cases involving defective or dangerous products, cases involving eye injuries, brain injuries and burn injuries and many, many other types of injury and death cases.
+For over 40 years, our award-winning attorneys have fought for the right of those Nashvillians who have been injured in all types of cases including boating accidents, bicycle accidents, carbon monoxide poisoning accidents, jet ski accidents, food poisoning cases, golf cart accidents, liquor liability cases, birth injury case, drowning accidents, nursing home abuse and neglect cases, pedestrian accidents, construction accidents, food poisoning cases, sexual abuse cases,claims for compensation for crime victims, summer camp accidents, water park accidents, train accidents, dog bite cases, cases involving defective or dangerous products, uninsured/underinsured motorist claims, cases involving eye injuries, brain injuries and burn injuries and many, many other types of injury and death cases.

 Of course, we also handle a tremendous number of car accidents, bus accidents, truck accidents and motorcycle accidents.
 Davidson County is a dangerous place to drive.
-From 2011-2015, Davidson County ranked 1st in the State for both overall crash rate and injury crash rate.
-Davidson county ranked 3rd in the State for motorcycle crashes.
-Davidson County was 75th in fatal alcohol-related crashes and and 38th in alcohol-related crashes with injuries.
-Davidson County was first in the State for speed-related crashes and it also ranked highest in accidents involving both young drivers (drivers between the ages of 15 and 24 years old) and senior drivers (over 65 years old).
-These crash statistics can be found here.
+Since 2012, Davidson County has ranked 1st in the State for both overall crash rate and injury crash rate.
+From 2012-2019, Davidson county has ranked 2nd in the State for motorcycle crashes.
+From 2105-2019, Davidson County has also distinguished itself in an unfortuante way by being 1st in the State for speeding crashes, young driver crashes (ages 15-24) and senior crashes (65 and over).
+In more positive news, Davidson County was ranked 82nd in fatal crashes, 56th in alcohol-impaired fatal crashes and 49th in alcohol-impaired injury crashes.

 Will I Have To Go To Court?